Understanding Septic Tanks

 So many think it is because of heavy rainfall that winter.
 This obviously saturates the ground and makes matters worse but regularly de-sludging will help the life of the soakaway whatever the rainfall.

-Manhole Cover Allerton Sewage Treatment
+Manhole cover Allerton Sewage Treatment

-Eventually the water level in the solid affects not just the septic tank but the water in the manholes, so much so that you worry when you flush the lavatory or the kitchen waste pipe floods onto the footpath… Your investigations show the manholes to be full.
+Eventually the water level in the solid affects not just the ST but the water in the manholes, so much so that you worry when you flush the lavatory or the kitchen waste pipe floods onto the footpath… Your investigations show the manholes to be full.
 Using less water helps but eventually you have to have the tank emptied more and more frequently.

 This is where Allerton gets called in to solve the problem.
 Installing a pipe into a ditch is not the answer as the Binding Rules make clear.